salamaEnigma/salamaEnigma/README.md

 ### In Flutter :

-> * I write clean, testable  and well designed flutter application.
+> * I write clean, testable  and well designed flutter applications.
 > * I have a very good knowledge with the different ways of managing state in flutter (BLoC - RXDart - Riverpod - etc .. ).
 > * I implement complex and elegant UI designs / animations respecting Google Material Design 3 guidelines, providing the best possible user experience.
 > * I have a decent experience with RESTful APIs , Firebase , SQL and MongoDB.